amitt001/pygmy/README.md

 - The core URL shortening code
 - A REST API on top.
 Uses Flask framework
 - The UI layer for rendering the UI.
-It uses Django framework
+It uses the Django framework

 ## Features

-- URL shortner
+- URL shortener
 - Customized short URL's(ex: `pygy.co/pygmy`)
-- Support to create auto expiry URL after sometime.
+- Support to create auto expiry URL after some time.
 - Secret key protected URL's
-- User Login/Sign up to track shortned URL's and link stats
+- User Login/Sign up to track shortened URL's and link stats
 - User dashboard
 - Link Analytics(add + to the tiny URL to get link stats)